 Watch this video to see what a college is like

-FE is a friendly and diverse learning environment.
+FE colleges are friendly and diverse learning environments.
 Students come from different countries and from all different backgrounds and with a whole range of abilities.
 As well as supporting students across all courses, a college may also have provision for students with more complex learning difficulties or disabilities.

 When choosing your FE college; think about the sort of environment you will be happy in, how easy is it to get there, will the course or study programme they offer get you where you want to go, do they have clubs and activities to interest you?

 A few students may come to an FE college to study vocational courses through a specific pre 16 programme whilst they are still learning at school.
 This could involve the student doing 1 or 2 days a week at school and the same at college.